coderefinery/modular-type-along/instructor-guide.rst

 Split long script into modules
 ------------------------------

-- Discuss how you would move that function out and organize into a separate module.
+- Discuss how you would move some functions out and organize them into separate modules which can be imported to other projects: For instance ``compute_mean`` can be moved to ``statistics.py``.
 - Discuss naming.
 - Discuss interface design.